stackrox/stackrox/scanner/decisions/0009-scannerv4-read-manual-vulnerabilities.md

 ## Consequences

-Following this modification, clients will no longer need to update the ACS patch release to access manually added vulnerabilities.
+* Following this modification, clients will no longer need to update the ACS patch release to access manually added vulnerabilities.
+* Adding new vulnerabilities to the manual data source now only requires updates to a single branch, eliminating the need for changes across multiple patch release branches.
+* The vulnerability JSON data format must maintain backward compatibility with all supported ACS versions and patch releases, provided that versioned bundles continue to be utilized.